Bandit's Heartworm Prevention Program

 Side effects listed for heartworm preventative drugs are: vomiting, diarrhea, convulsions, and weakness.
 These pills weaken your pet's immune system which recognizes the chemicals as poison.
 The body works hard to eliminate the toxins and major organs, like the liver and kidneys, are taxed.
 For this reason, the pet's body is not able to handle contact with the normal bacterial or viral substances in our world, so it gets sick more easily.
 Part of the veterinary industry has acknowledged these dangers.
 These "alternative vets" are open to natural, safe and effective alternatives.
 Many of these vets believe that the long-term use of heartworm prevention drugs are a link in the chain of diseases such as arthritis, liver and kidney diseases, skin allergies, and many types of degenerative problems.
 Read an article by Dr. Jeffrey Levy, DVM, PCH.

 Mosquitoes still bite animals on heartworm pills.
 The key is to get the blood of the pet in a healthy enough condition that the mosquitoes won't want it.
 Mosquitoes are a parasite.
 Herbs that have anti-parasitic properties will discourage not only mosquitoes, but fleas and ticks also.
-Geranium is an essential oil that repels mosquitos, ticks and fleas and can be used on dogs.
+Geranium is an essential oil that repels mosquitos, ticks and fleas and can be used on dogs